upMVC/upMVC/README.md

 #
 ## Considering recommendations:
  - Model, View, Controller - will be called by using module name in their name.
 For example, module name = books:
- - BooksModel.php - class BooksModel; BooksView.php - class BooksView; BooksController.php - class BooksController;
+ - Model.php - class Model; View.php - class View; Controller.php - class Controller;
  - and make a distinctive namespace for each module - namespace ModuleName - e.g. Books;
- - Your module routes should be kept under modules/yourModule/routes - file ModuleRoutes.php - we call it just for convenience - by module name - for example, module name = books:
+ - Your module routes should be kept under modules/yourModule/routes - file Routes.php:
-   - BooksRoutes.php class BooksRoutes in folder /modules/books/routes
+   - Routes.php class Routes in folder /modules/books/routes
    - namespace ModuleName\Routes, e.g. Books\Routes
 #
 #